How to Major in Psychology

 **We do not accept any other research methods courses at CSULB, students need to take PSY 220 or a community college equivalent (found on assist.org).

--When applying to the Psychology major (or minor) please attach your Academic Requirements report from MyCSULB to the application.
+When applying to the Psychology major (or minor) please attach your Academic Requirements report from MyCSULB to the application.
 When submitting Academic Requirements report, be sure to run a “what-if” report for the Psychology BA or Psychology Minor.
 Then be sure to click “Expand All” before printing.
 Please HIGHLIGHT your GPA(s) and PSY 100, 210, and 220.
 Please do not submit your transcript – only the academic requirements report.

--All Degree Objectives must be completed by 144 total units, students adding or changing majors/minors after 90 units may need to complete additional paperwork.
+All Degree Objectives must be completed by 144 total units, students adding or changing majors/minors after 90 units may need to complete additional paperwork.

 Students who complete these prerequisites are guaranteed admission to the major if they meet these requirements.

 Students also need to have completed PSY 301 with a passing grade (D or better) no later than the end of their first year in the major, or they will be dropped from the major.
-(PSY 301 is also prerequisite for registering for 400-level Psychology courses.)
+(PSY 301 is also a prerequisite for registering for 400-level Psychology courses.)

 Please note: Students will be allowed to apply to impacted majors only twice at CSULB.
 This means that students who either transfer to CSULB as Psychology majors or apply while at CSULB, and subsequently lose their major status, will be allowed to reapply to the Psychology major only once more.